 When we create a site layout we use folders to help identify the sections of the web site – and guess what the folder names also help with search engine optimisation – so to does the Page Name of the actual pages that you create – so always try and use descriptive names for your folders and pages.

-The EC Toolset is easy to use for adding the various parts of what we have discussed here – don’t forget our free training via webinars and we can run through some of these methods for your web site.
+The Content Management System we use for our clients is easy to use for adding the various parts of what we have discussed here - don’t forget our training via video and we can run through some of these methods for your web site.

 Once people have arrived at your web site - it makes sense to then maximise the information that they receive while they are there.

 Looking at your “Bounce Rate” and the “Time on Site” in your Google analytics will tell you if you have a problem with people arriving but not fully engaging with your web site.

 If your “bounce rate” is higher then say 60 – 70% that means that many visitors are arriving at your web site and then “bouncing” straight out.

 There can be several reasons for this – and I’ll cover more in other newsletters but today we’ll look at the amount and format of your content.

 If the “time on site” is around 1 minute or less then that means that people are not finding reason to stick around and interact with your content - this could be because the content is not offered in their preferred digital style.